bean-buzz/beanbuzz_part_a/README.md

 1. As kitchen staff, Tony wants to view current orders along with any customer instructions so he can prepare the orders accurately.
 2. As kitchen staff, Tony wants to mark orders as pending, completed, or canceled so he can communicate their status to the customers and other staff.

-# R5 - Wireframes for multiple standard screen sizes.
+# R5 - Wireframes for multiple standard screen sizes

 [Figma Wireframe Link](https://www.figma.com/design/opDtX5ia73tgRQuhVsJ3fT/Been-Buzz-Cafe-Wireframes?node-id=0-1&t=TIgoX4YxbvIukJd8-1)

 ### Overview

 Designed high-fidelity wireframes for multiple standard screen sizes using Figma, the industry-standard design tool.
 These wireframes ensure a responsive and user-friendly layout across devices such as desktops, tablets, and mobile screens.
-That hepls reflecting the app's final design and functionality.
+That helps reflecting the app's final design and functionality.
 Figma's collaborative features allowed our team to iterate and refine the designs efficiently, aligning with best practices for modern UI/UX development.

 ### Colour Selection